Zakkkk/typing-guide-ssg/markdown/closing.md

 I have been asked a few times why I would create this guide when others already exist.
 The answer is simple:

-- Existing typing guides I have seen do not fully capture my opinions; Either they include over dogmatic information which I do not agree with or lack information which I believe is important.
+- Existing typing guides I have seen do not fully capture my opinions; Either they include overly dogmatic information which I do not agree with or lack information which I believe is important.
 - I want a place to easily reference my opinions and thoughts without needing to recall all the details.